Building Re-Tuning Simulator

 3. What are the benefits from using the BRS?

-The primary benefit is users are provided a way to estimate via simulation the energy, cost, and CO2 emission impacts of various re-tuning control measures before their implementation.
+The primary benefit is that users are provided with a way to estimate via simulation the energy and cost impacts of various re-tuning control measures before their implementation.
 This allows users to test control settings and prioritize solutions for implementation.
 The BRS simulation also includes a limited number of operations and maintenance (O&M) and capital project measures.

 There are several building re-tuning resources available.
 See the Training and Resources pages for more information.

-No. The BRS develops estimates of energy, cost, and CO2 use and savings for the user-selected re-tuning measures based on simulations.
+No. The BRS develops estimates of energy consumption, cost, and savings for the selected re-tuning measures based on simulations.
 Selection and actual in-field implementation of the re-tuning measures are done separately by building O&M personnel.

 The BRS is designed to be a simplified building energy model with the goal of reducing the required time and effort for the user to collect data and interface with the tool, relative to other detailed energy modeling software tools such as EnergyPlus.
 The BRS requires data collection and analysis processes that can be approached with varying degrees of detail.
 Therefore, the time needed to go through the entire BRS simulation process can vary significantly based on the building type, level of detail incorporated, and amount of staff time allotted to the process.